Genesis (band): 1985–1996: Invisible Touch, We Can't Dance and Collins' departure

 In 1991 Genesis recorded their fourteenth album, We Can't Dance, from March to September with their new engineer and co-producer, Nick Davis.
 The band took advantage of the increased capacity the CD offered and released over 71 minutes of new music across 12 tracks.
 Collins wrote the lyrics to "Since I Lost You" for his friend Eric Clapton following the death of Clapton's four-year-old son Conor.
-Following the release of We Can't Dance in November 1991, the album went to No. 1 in the UK for one week and No. 4 in the US, where it went on to sell over 4 million copies.
+The album was released in November and reached No. 1 in the UK for one week and No. 4 in the US, where it went on to sell over 4 million copies.

 The album spawned several hit singles; "No Son of Mine" went to No. 6 in the UK and "I Can't Dance" reached No. 7 in the UK and the US.
 In 1993, We Can't Dance was nominated for a Brit Award for Best British Album.

 The We Can't Dance tour visited North America and Europe from May to November 1992 with each concert attended by an average of 56,000 people.
 The tour spawned two live albums; The Way We Walk, Volume One: The Shorts reached No. 3 in the UK and The Way We Walk, Volume Two: The Longs went to No. 1 in the UK.
 A live home video, also titled The Way We Walk, documented one of the band's six consecutive shows at Earl's Court during November 1992.
-Following the tour, the band took a break in activity.
-Banks, Rutherford, and Collins performed at Cowdray Castle, Midhurst in September 1993 for a money-raising event with Pink Floyd touring guitarist Tim Renwick and drummer Gary Wallis and Queen drummer Roger Taylor.
+Following the tour, the band took a break in recording and performing activity.
+Banks, Rutherford and Collins performed at Cowdray Castle, Midhurst in September 1993 for a money-raising event with Pink Floyd touring guitarist Tim Renwick and drummer Gary Wallis and Queen drummer Roger Taylor.
 Rutherford also played bass on Pink Floyd's set at the same concert.

 In March 1996, Collins announced his departure from Genesis.
 In a statement, he said, "Having been in Genesis for 25 years, I felt it time to change direction in my musical life.
-For me now, it will be music for movies, some jazz projects, and of course my solo career.
+For me now, it will be music for movies, some jazz projects and of course my solo career.
 I wish the guys in Genesis all the very best in their future.
 We remain the best of friends."